wilsonify/wilsonify.github.io/content/recipes/TAHINI DRESSING203.md

 ## Instructions
-Pour all the ingredients into a jar and shake that shit up.
+Pour all the ingredients into a jar and shake that    up.
 Taste and add more of

-whateverthefuck you think it needs.
+whateverthe  you think it needs.
 Orange, lime, or lemon works best.